WebAssembly/component-model/design/mvp/CanonicalABI.md

 `Continuation.handler` is set by `resume` right before `resume` calls `Continuation.lock.release()` to transfer control flow to the continuation.
-After resuming the continuation, `resume` calls `Handler.lock.acquire()` to wait until the continuation signals suspension or return by calling `Handler.lock.release()`.
+After resuming the continuation, `resume` calls `Handler.lock.acquire()` to wait until the continuation signals suspension, return or trap by calling `Handler.lock.release()`.
 The `Handler` is stored in `thread_local_handler.value` to implement the dynamic scoping that is required for `suspend`.
 Because the thread created by `cont_new` can be suspended and resumed many times (each time